andrewbaxter/good-ormning/readme.md

 - On [crates.io](https://crates.io/crates/good-ormning)
 - On [docs.rs](https://docs.rs/good-ormning)

-Good-ormning is lightweight end-to-end database management with full static type checking!
-Do all your development in Rust (no live test database), and know that it'll work in production always.
+Good-ormning does everything from database setup and migration to queries, with full static type checking.
+Do all your development in Rust (with no live database), and know that it'll work in production, always.

-Dynamic queries are not currently supported.
-If you want to assemble a query programmatically you can run it against your database connection directly.
+Dynamic queries are not currently supported (you can still run them against your db connection directly).

 ## Example

-Create this `build.rs` file:
+Define your schema versions by creating a `build.rs` file:

 ```rust,ignore
 use good_ormning::sqlite::{